laurent22/joplin/BUILD.md

 If `yarn dist` fails, it may need administrative rights.

+If you get an `error MSB8020: The build tools for v140 cannot be found.` try to run with a different toolset version, eg `npm install --toolset=v141` (See [here](https://github.com/mapbox/node-sqlite3/issues/1124) for more info).

 The [building\_win32\_tips on this page](./readme/building_win32_tips.md) might be helpful.

 # Building the Mobile application